TheLetterJ0/J-Custom-YGO-Cards/README.md

-These cards were all created to allow for additional formats and game modes in EDOPro.
+These cards were all created to allow for additional formats and game modes in [Project Ignis's EDOPro](https://projectignis.github.io).

 This repo currently contains:
 - Momir